kescardoso/datasetbucket/README.md

 ## About

-A dataset bucket and a machine learning bias auditor 📈, fully responsive web-app built on Python, with [Flask](https://flask.palletsprojects.com/en/1.1.x/), [the MaterializeCSS UI grid system](https://materializecss.com/) and the [Kaggle API](https://www.kaggle.com/docs/api).Based on a CRUD data-base system (Create, Read, Update and Delete) to generate, store and display dataset structures.
+A dataset bucket and a machine learning bias auditor 📈, fully responsive web-app built on Python, with [Flask](https://flask.palletsprojects.com/en/1.1.x/), [the MaterializeCSS UI grid system](https://materializecss.com/) and the [Kaggle API](https://www.kaggle.com/docs/api).

+Based on a CRUD(Create, Read, Update and Delete)  data-base system to generate, store and display dataset structures.

 You will be able to find and read reports from a **wiki styled list** of information about data containing _population_ and _demographic_ subjects.